How to spot unreported water damage before it becomes costly

 Water damage is one of the most expensive and disruptive issues a landlord can face.
 Left unchecked, it can lead to structural damage, mould growth, and costly repairs.
 Unfortunately, tenants may not always report minor leaks or hidden water damage until it becomes a major problem.
 As a landlord or property manager, proactive inspections can save you thousands in repairs.
 Here's how to spot unreported water damage before it escalates.

-1. Look for Visible Signs of Moisture
+1. Look for visible signs of moisture

 Even if tenants haven't mentioned any issues, subtle signs of moisture can indicate hidden leaks.
 During inspections, keep an eye out for: